Published: Jul 16, 2018Time to read: 7mins Category: Compensation

 When audits reveal problems like these, the repercussions can impact your employer brand and your organization’s bottom line.

 The trend toward compensation transparency continues to gain traction with employees.

 Employees want to understand the rationale behind compensation decisions, to know the process that regulates their salary rates, and to know how they compare with their peers.
 Thanks to a host of industry studies, HR and business leaders recognize that pay transparency boosts employee motivation, collaboration, and performance.

 For organizations using spreadsheets—with elements of the compensation process dispersed throughout your organization and data not centrally maintained—transparency just isn’t feasible.

 Companies generally compensate employees based on multiple factors, including performance, level of experience, education, tenure, and market benchmarks, among others.
-Without centralizing these data, the organization faces major challenges to
+Without centralizing this data, the organization faces major challenges to:

 - Empower managers with information they need to support meaningful and transparent conversations with their employees